fabioc9675/ReactNativeProjects/mern-stack-task/README.md

 Use of MaterializeCSS through CDN `www.materializecss.com` copy the CSS part into index.html, alse add the icons provided for materialize

+It is necessary to add JSON Web Token to guarant that the res api is just accessed by the app, and the use of login

 ## Local Database

 ### Initialization